 - Think about the whole flow, starting from the beginning of the customer journey: How many emails are your customers getting in total?
 If someone signs up and purchases on the same day, are they getting inundated by emails in the first 48 hours?
 Consider pausing your regular sales workflows until a customer exits your post-purchase series.

-- Try consolidating some of those emails: For example, a thank you message should also be roped into an order confirmation email, a loyalty program invite can be included inside of the thank you email, social sharing can be incorporated into a feedback request, and so on.
+- Try consolidating some of those emails: For example, a thank you message should also be roped into an order confirmation email, social sharing can be incorporated into a feedback request, and so on.
 Just keep the main goal of your emails clear, don’t overload your customers with multiple CTAs, and maintain the overall theme.

 The timing of your post-purchase emails ultimately depends on the emails you choose to send, and how your customers respond to them (in addition to other messages you might be sending).

 Retaining your customers is likely one of your top goals as an online seller, and keeping them coming back for more is a full-time job.
-However, by creating a great post-purchase series, you can nurture your relationship with them, and restart the customer journey long before they’re aware they want to purchase.
+However, by creating a great post-purchase email series, you can nurture your relationship with them, and restart the customer journey long before they’re aware they want to purchase again.